What inspired you to write QUEST FOR THE IVORY CARIBOU?

 Have you traveled to the Arctic?
 How did you research the setting for QUEST FOR THE IVORY CARIBOU?

 I’ve been as far north as Fairbanks, Alaska, in the summer, but never to the Arctic.
 I’d love to go to Nunavut, the Inuit territory in Canada, some time.
 I’ve read many books about the north and did a lot of online research.
 The most fun was that my husband and I sorted through stacks of old National Geographics in secondhand stores looking for articles about the north.
 I have an enormous scrapbook filled with clipped articles and photos.

 Often an author’s main character in some way reflects their life experience.
 How much of Anne is derived from you?

 Anne is really the person I wish I were.
 She finds her courage and she grows, and surprisingly, I think I’ve grown a little bit with her.
-Since my husband passed away in 2012, I find that I often say to myself, “Anne wouldn’t be afraid of that.”
+Since my husband Bill passed away in 2012, I find that I often say to myself, “Anne wouldn’t be afraid of that.”
 I’ve made my mantra “Say yes to life.”
 One part of the book came from my late husband’s life.
 His father died in 1923 when my husband was a year old.
-Robbie and Brendan’s story is theirs, although we never found out what his father was doing in those nine missing years.
+Robbie and Brendan’s story is theirs, although we never found out what Bill’s father was doing in those nine missing years.

-You have written book reviews, a memoir, a cookbook, trivia books, and several novels.
+You’ve written book reviews, a memoir, a cookbook, trivia books, and several novels.
 What drives you to write?

 When I’m doing it, I’m having fun.
 When I’m not doing, I thinking about it.
 Maybe obsession, maybe addiction—whatever, I like it.